 There is some scientific evidence on DHEA for the treatment of depression.
-Two studies found people taking DHEA improved more than people who weren’t taking DHEA.
-These studies had a small number of participants.
+Two studies found that DHEA was more effective than a placebo (dummy pill) at treating depression.
+However, these studies only had a small number of participants.
 More studies of better quality are needed.

 Men and women using DHEA may experience side effects related to hormones.
 These include oily skin, acne, voice deepening, hair loss and aggression.
 Women may experience male pattern hair growth (e.g. hair on face, back or chest).

 Safety concerns have been raised for the use of this supplement in the long term.
 For example, there are concerns that DHEA may affect other conditions including those that are sensitive to hormones.
 DHEA is also known to interact with some medications.